 WHAT IS MOHS MICROGRAPHIC SURGERY

 Mohs surgery is a highly precise procedure of layer by layer tissue removal.
-Each layer is then frozen and then examined under the microscope to determine if any cancer cells persist.
+Each layer is then frozen and then examined under the microscope to determine if any cancer cells remain.
 The process effectively removes all cancer cells while saving the surrounding healthy tissue.
 A Mohs surgeon then uses special training in reconstructive surgery to restore the wound area to its normal healthy appearance.

 MOHS SURGERY — SURGICAL PROCESS